crabba/rsna-2023-monai-aws-workshop/README.md

 ![image](img/notebook-08.jpg)

 ## Workshop 2: Auto3DSeg

+In this exercise, we will use the MONAI [Auto3DSeg](https://github.com/Project-MONAI/tutorials/tree/main/auto3dseg) solution to train a model to segment a set of synthetic images in Nifti format.
+The model will be trained on 24 images, and tested on a further 8.

 Repeat the process in **Running a workshop** above, this time running the Jupyter notebook file `Auto3DSeg Hello World.ipynb` in the same folder (`monai-bootcamp/MONAICore`).
 Use the same values as before for the notebook environment.